-where $\lambda_C$ is a constant nugget effect for the cheap simulator.
-Since we are only interested in the cheap simulator's mean, we do not feel that it is necessary to estimate a surface for its variance.
-In fact, \citet{Binois2019} observe that a homoscedastic GP is quite good at learning the mean response surface, even in the face of heteroscedasticity (see Fig. $5$ of \citep{Binois2019}).
-Here, $\lambda_{V}$ is a constant nugget effect for the latent variance of the expensive simulator.
+Since we are only interested in the cheap simulator's mean, we do not consider that it is necessary to estimate a surface for its variance.
+In fact, the homoscedastic GP is quite good at learning the mean response surface, even in the face of heteroscedasticity (see Fig. $5$ of \cite{Binois2019}).
+In our model formulation, $\lambda_{V}$ is a constant nugget for the latent variance of the expensive simulator.
 Both $\lambda_C$ and $\lambda_V$ smooth the noisy simulator observations.
-The $I_{*}$ are identity matrices of appropriate dimensions.
 Hence a SML emulator has a similar structure to the standard multilevel emulators presented by \cite{Kennedy2000}, with the addition of a latent variance process ($\lambda_E^2(\cdot)$).
 We model the log variance as a GP to enforce positivity.

 It follows that, conditional on all hyperparameters, $\bm{Y}^T = \left( (\bm{Y}^C)^T, (\bm{Y}^E)^T \right)= (Y^C_1, \ldots, Y^C_{N_C}, Y^E_1, \ldots, Y^E_{N_E})^T$ are multivariate normal where $N_C$ and $N_E$ are the number of runs of the cheap and expensive simulators, respectively.
-That is
+That is,

-where $X^C$ and $X^E$ are the design matrices of the cheap and expensive codes, respectively.
-Further details of the design are given in \Cref{Sec:design}.
+where $X^C$ and $X^E$ are sets of input vectors of the cheap and expensive codes, respectively.
+Details of the design we use are given in \Cref{Sec:design}.